Fifty Shades of Grey (film): Plot

-21-year-old Anastasia "Ana" Steele is an English literature major at Washington State University's satellite campus near Vancouver, Washington.
-When her roommate, Kate Kavanagh, becomes ill and is unable to interview Christian Grey, a 27-year-old billionaire entrepreneur, for the college newspaper, Ana agrees to take her place.
-At Christian's Seattle headquarters she stumbles her way through the meeting.
-Christian, who is that year's WSU commencement speaker, takes an interest in her; soon after, he visits the hardware store where Ana works, and offers to do a photo shoot to accompany the article she had interviewed him for.
+Twenty-one year old Anastasia "Ana" Steele is an English literature major at Washington State University Vancouver in Vancouver, Washington.
+When her roommate, Kate Kavanagh, catches a cold and is unable to interview Christian Grey, a twenty-seven year old billionaire entrepreneur, for the college newspaper, Ana agrees to take Kate's place.
+At Christian's Seattle headquarters, she stumbles her way through the meeting.
+Christian, who is that year's WSU commencement speaker, takes an interest in her, and she in him.
+Soon after, he visits the hardware store where Ana works and offers to do a photo shoot to accompany the article for which she had interviewed him.

-Christian invites Ana for coffee, but leaves abruptly after she confesses to being a romantic, saying he is not the man for her.
-He later sends her first edition copies of two Thomas Hardy novels, including Tess of the d'Urbervilles, as a gift, with a quote from the latter book about the dangers of relationships, on an accompanying card.
+Christian asks Ana out for coffee, but leaves abruptly after she confesses to being a romantic, saying he is not the man for her.
+He later sends her first edition copies of two Thomas Hardy novels, including Tess of the d'Urbervilles, as a gift, with a quote from the latter book about the dangers of relationships on an accompanying card.
 Ana and her friends celebrate graduation at a local bar.
-After drinking too much, she spontaneously calls Christian, saying she is returning the books, and berating his behavior towards her.
+After drinking too much, she calls Christian, saying she is returning the books, and berating him for his behavior towards her.
 He goes to the bar to find her, arriving just as her photographer friend, José Rodriquez, attempts to kiss her against her will.
-Ana is suddenly sick.
-The next morning, she wakes up in Christian's hotel room, relieved that they were not intimate.
+Ana, suddenly sick, throws up and passes out.
+The next morning, she wakes up in Christian's hotel room, relieved that nothing sexual happened between them.